min2ha/ukwa-site/content/target/57959/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Pro-Brexit MPs urge Theresa May to quit talks

 In a letter to Theresa May, organised by the Leave Means Leave campaign, leading Brexiteers say the government "has been more than patient" towards the EU and "decisive action" was now needed to end the "highly damaging" levels of uncertainty facing businesses.
 This decisive action was for Mrs May formally declare that the UK was working on the assumption that it would be reverting to World Trade Organisation (WTO) rules on 30 March, 2019.